DarkZatarra/limehome_s3_challenge/README.md

 ##### Problems:

 1. Text files are not only those ending with `.txt`; for example, a file ending with `.json` is also a text file.
-2. The `list_objects` only returns 1000 items, so pagination is needed.
-Storing tens of thousands or millions of object keys in a single response can be memory intensive, and waiting for a huge response can also cause network problems.
+2. The `list_objects` only returns 1000 items, so pagination is needed to get them all.

-#### Skiddie Approach:
+#### A better Approach (Search in all objects with Content-Type: text/plain):

 1. List all objects using a paginator
-2. Check if the page content returns the metadata (it doesn't)
+2. Check if the page content returns the metadata with regards to Content-Type (it doesn't)
 3. For each key in the page, get metadata
-4. If metadata = `text/plain`, search for the string in the object
+4. If metadata content-type = `text/plain`, search for the string in the object
 5. If the string is found, append to the list
 6. Return the list

 ##### Problems:

-1. Getting metadata for each object is slow as you need to run `get metadata` for each key.
+1. Getting metadata for each object is slow as you need to run `get metadata` for each key (there is no bulk option).
 2. Renaming a binary file to `whatever.txt` changes the metadata to `text/plain`, which is incorrect.

-#### Dig Deeper:
+#### Complex Approach:

 1. List all objects using a paginator
 2. Loop through page keys and run a method to check if the file is binary or not (against UTF-8)